MicheleTobias/IntroToQGISWorkshop/README.md

 This workshop will introduce participants to QGIS, a powerful open source GIS software.
 The workshop will cover typical basic GIS software workflow needs such as loading data, changing the way data is displayed, and where to find analysis tools.
 In addition, participants will learn strategies for finding help with QGIS and tutorials for home learning.
 This workshop is not intended to teach all the concepts of GIS from the beginning (it's only an hour!), but rather to introduce those already familiar with the concepts of GIS to a new software option for applying those concepts.

+## Table of Contents
+1. Introduction
+1. Demonstration: The Interface
+1. Hands On: Exercises
+1. Home Learning

 # Introduction

 ## About QGIS: